mattcc1398/Week8/README.md

 <img src="https://github.com/mattcc1398/Week8/blob/master/Blue%20SH.gif" width="800">

-For hijacking, log the target in first, then give the logged-in session ID to the attacker.
+For hijacking, we first log in on one browser (Chrome), and then use the PHP session ID tool to get the session ID.
+We then change the session ID in the second browser (Firefox) to that session ID, which allows us to bypass having to enter a username and password.

 Vulnerability #2: SQLI